thweasel/ZXNextSmooth/README.md

 # Important patterns

-These are things you should be doing in your code...
+These are things you should be doing in your code ...

 ## Header guards